OthankQ/100-days-of-code/r1-log.md

 ### R2D72

 Displayed hardcoded messages in cells using Table View.
 Learned to use a few methods like dequeReusableCell related to table views.
 Implemented UIAnimation to textfield and methods to send messages to Firebase database.

+### R2D73

+Finished the Whatsapp clone app.
+It was interesting to see how the Firebase takes a snapshot of any changes made to its data and sends it back to the app so it could be parsed for presentation.